María Augusta Calle

 Maria Augusta Calle (born 1953) is an Ecuadorian journalist, politician and ambassador.
 She has been a member of the National Assembly representing the Province of Pichincha for the Alianza PAIS movement.
-She was the head of operations in Ecuador for the TeleSUR television network.
+She was the head of operations in Ecuador for the Venezuelan government television propaganda network Telesur.
 In 2017 she was appointed Ecuador's ambassador to Cuba.

 Life

 Calle was born in Quito in 1953.